 During a season of unforeseen circumstances, many of us are searching for answers.
 Mediating fear of the unknown is a service that well-designed brands provide.
 Through engaging audiences in the conversation and providing resources that respond to questions, an organization can establish itself as responsive to concerns.

-This principle can be enacted in a multitude of ways.
+This principle of employee engagement can be enacted in a multitude of ways.
 Since the virtual town hall, A hosted live Q&A sessions and established an employee relief fund, refusing to leave its people in the dark.
 In its communication, A emphasized two main priorities: “taking care of each other” and “ensuring open lines of communication.”
 By organizing in this manner, A has provided explicit, transparent and relevant updates on the business, city and virus.

 At the other end, B distributed a cold follow-up email containing only conflicting instructions for how to retrieve final paychecks.